magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/01_installation.md

 The magpie server app can be hosted on any hosting service or your own server.
 The process for installation on [Heroku](https://www.heroku.com/) is described [in the README of the backend project](https://github.com/magpie-ea/magpie-backend#deployment-with-heroku).

+## Installation using docker

+If you are already familiar with [docker and docker-compose](https://docs.docker.com/), the magpie backend is also available as a ready-to-install docker container.
+You can find more details about this on the GitHub repository: <https://github.com/magpie-ea/magpie-docker/>

 ## Installation locally

 The first-time installation requires an internet connection.
 After it is finished, the server can be launched offline.